21 : 100 : 100

 Curated by Alexie Glass, Emily Cormack, Marco Fusinato, Oren Ambarchi

 Presented as part of the 2008 Melbourne International Arts Festival, 21:100:100 featured 100 works by 100 sound artists produced in the 21st Century.
-This exhibition was the first significant survey to explore and chronicle the extraordinary developments that have occurred in contemporary sound art in the 21st century.
+This exhibition was the first significant survey to explore and chronicle the extraordinary developments that had occurred in contemporary sound art this century.

-21:100:100 was developed by Gertrude Contemporary Art Spaces in collaboration with internationally acclaimed Australian artists Oren Ambarchi and Marco Fusinato.
-It included work made in the preceding eight years chronicling new directions and innovations in sound art.
+21:100:100 was developed by Gertrude Contemporary in collaboration with internationally acclaimed Australian artists Oren Ambarchi and Marco Fusinato.
+It included work made in the previous eight years - with some works made especially for the exhibition - chronicling new directions and innovations in sound art.
 These works were played on 100 headphones suspended within the gallery, creating a space for the visitor to pick their way through sound art’s many and varied aural and conceptual evolutions.

 The exhibition spanned a range of threads and styles within the art form, featuring work by a diverse selection of the worlds leading practitioners with artists including: Phill Niblock (USA); SUNN O))) (USA); Fennesz (Austria); Steve Roden (USA); Otomo Yoshihide (Japan); Sonic Youth (USA); Jandek (USA); Sun City Girls (USA); Dead C (NZ); Jim O’Rourke (USA) with many more artists to come.